innovationharvesters/pay-theory-ios/README.md

 This button component allows a transaction to be initialized.
 It will be disabled until it has the required data needed to initialize a transaction.
 It accepts a few arguments needed to initialize the payment.

- - amount: Payment amount that should be charged to the card in cents.
+ - **amount**: Payment amount that should be charged to the card in cents
- - buyer: Buyer that allows name, email, phone number, and address of the buyer to be associated with the payment.
+ - **buyer**: Buyer that allows name, email, phone number, and address of the buyer to be associated with the payment.
 If Buyer Info is passed as an argument it will ignore the ones captured by the custom text fields
- - require_confirmation: Bool that tells the button if it should await the confirmation step or run the transaction on click.
- - completion: Function that will handle the result of the call returning a dictionary [String:Any] or Failure Response
+ - **completion**: Function that will handle the result of the call returning a dictionary **[String:Any]** or **Failure Response**

 ```swift